 Learn something new every day More Info... by email

 A medallion signature guarantee is a verification by a financial institution indicating that the identity of someone transferring securities or account holdings was confirmed at the time of the transfer.
 By affixing a guarantee, the bank accepts financial liability for the transaction and limits the liability of the transfer agent.
-Many financial institutions offer medallion signature guarantees and for certain types of transactions, they are required.
+Many financial institutions offer these types of guarantees and for certain types of transactions, they are required.
 Guarantees provide security for both buyers and sellers in addition to the financial institutions, brokers, and agents they work with.

 In order to provide a guarantee, a financial institution has to be a member of a medallion signature guarantee program.
 There are several such programs and many provide listings of their members for the convenience of people looking for financial institutions that can provide guarantees.
 Institutions usually only offer the service to their members, although some will provide it to non-members for a fee.
 There may be a waiting period for new members, with the bank withholding certain services until someone is an established member in good standing.